earnestt1234/FED3_Viz/Manual.md

 	<img src="img/manual/plotcode.png" width="400">
 </p>

 FED3 Viz can return the code used to create each plot through the **Plot Code Button**.
-The aim of this feature is to allow users to be able to tweak graphs (with Python) in ways not possible from FED3 Viz.
+The aim of this feature is to allow users to be able to tweak graphs (with Python) in ways not possible in FED3 Viz.

 Each plot type in FED3 Viz is associated with one or more plotting functions defined in Python; settings from the Settings Tab translate into arguments passed to these functions.
 The Plot Code Button uses Python's `inspect` library to return the source code of these plotting functions.
 The program formats this code with additional lines that are specific to each plot, like the data source and the settings used.